mkopciuszynski/xrheed/README.md

 If you use **xRHEED** in your research, please cite it:

-> Kopciuszynski, M. [ORCID](https://orcid.org/0000-0001-7360-6829) (2025). *xRHEED: An xarray-based toolkit for RHEED image analysis*.
+> Kopciuszynski, M. [ORCID](https://orcid.org/0000-0001-7360-6829) (2025). *xRHEED: A flexible Python toolkit for RHEED image analysis*.
 > GitHub. https://github.com/mkopciuszynski/xrheed
 > DOI: [10.5281/zenodo.17099751](https://doi.org/10.5281/zenodo.17099751)

 ---

-📚 👉 See the [full documentation](https://xrheed.readthedocs.io/en/latest/) for tutorials and advanced examples.
+📚 👉 See the [full documentation](https://xrheed.readthedocs.io/) for tutorials and advanced examples.